Skip to product information

 Quantity

-Own a Silver Athenian Owl from the Final Centuries of Greek Independence
+Own a Coin from the Final Centuries of Greek Independence

-A real silver tetradrachm struck in ancient Athens — featuring the famous owl that became one of the most trusted and widely recognized coins of the ancient world.
+A real Greek silver tetradrachm struck in ancient Athens, featuring the legendary owl that remained one of the most trusted and widely recognized coins of the ancient world.

 Weight: 16.9 grams